 Among the featured works are depictions of a devil, an oilcan, a head encircled by a halo, and the legs of a girl emerging from a body of water.
 These were created using various materials including colored pencil, graphite, laundry marker, and tempera.
 Two compositions incorporate abstract elements—one depicting Therrien’s enigmatic character Joyce in outline surrounded by a cluster of ink marks, the other a constellation of colored dots.
 In each case, Therrien invests an outwardly simple theme with magnetic ambiguity, conveying his admiration for the stylized look of early Hollywood cartoons to transform familiar icons into evocative symbols.

-Robert Therrien, No title (drowning or diving girl), 2009 © Robert Therrien/Artists Rights Society (ARS), New York.
+Robert Therrien’s No title (wallpaper with devil) (2001) and No title (head with halo) (2017) installed in the artist’s studio, Los Angeles.
+Artwork © Robert Therrien/Artists Rights Society (ARS), New York.
 Photo: Joshua White

 Saturday, March 30, 2019, 3pm

 Join Gagosian for a private tour and in-depth look at Robert Therrien’s first solo exhibition in San Francisco in twenty years.
 In this exhibition of new paintings and sculptures, the artist pares down familiar forms such as smoke signals, stacked plates, and a witch hat to the point that they become symbols and silhouettes, underscoring the simple beauty and infinite meaning inherent in common objects.
 The tour, led by Graham Dalik, will consider Therrien’s continual reinvention of these motifs through shifts in medium, perspective, and scale.
 To attend the free event, RSVP to firstname.lastname@example.org.

 Robert Therrien, No title (witch hat), 2018 © Robert Therrien/Artists Rights Society (ARS), New York.
 Photo: Josh White